 But what effect does inflation have on your investments?
 The short answer: it can pose a “stealth” threat as it relentlessly eats away at your savings and investment income.
 To help you understand more, in this article we’ll look at what inflation is, what causes it and the potential impact on your finances.

 Simply put, the inflation rate refers to the pace at which the cost of goods and services increase over time.
 An increase in inflation can be caused by many things, including supply shortages and rising demand like we saw with lumber.
 Or it may be a sharp rise in production costs, including raw material and wages.
 These rising costs are often passed on to consumers.
 For example, when the price of oil rises there is an almost immediate increase at the gas pump.

 To calculate Canada’s inflation rate, Statistics Canada created the Consumer Price Index (CPI).
 It assesses the cost of over 700 products every month, including food, clothing, housing and education.
 The components of the CPI constantly fluctuate.
-And in the 41-year-period from June, 1980 to June, 2021 Canada’s average annual inflation rate was 2.89%1.
+And in the 42-year-period from December, 1980 to December, 2022 Canada’s average annual inflation rate was 2.89%2.
 Or perhaps more aptly, as the Bank of Canada (BoC) puts it, the value of money fell by 2.89% annually.

 This means, on average, something that costs $100 this year would cost $102.89 the next year.
 Sure, if you’re working, your wages may rise to keep pace with inflation.
 But if you’re retired and on a fixed income your purchasing power (the amount of goods and services you can purchase) declines steadily over time.

 Inflation has been more than double the average recently, so more than ever, consumers are paying closer attention to prices and trying to get more for their dollar.

 Inflation and your purchasing power*

 Source Sun Life Global Investments.
 Inflation rates used are hypothetical*.